Four positions are available in the Diagnostic Radiology Residency at Mayo Clinic's campus in Jacksonville, Florida, each year on a competitive basis.

 The application form and all supporting documentation must be submitted by Dec.
 1 of the year preceding the appointment date.
 Early applications are encouraged.
 The academic year begins in June.

 - To apply to the program, visit the ERAS website.
-All applications to Mayo School of Graduate Medical Education programs must include these application materials.
+All applications to Mayo Clinic School of Graduate Medical Education programs must include these application materials.

 - All appointments are made through the National Resident Matching Program (NRMP).
 Candidates must register through the NRMP website.